 Among the major news stories Steve has covered on scene over the decades include the MGM Grand Hotel fire (1980), Squeaky Fromme's prison escape (1987), the Kobe Earthquake (1995), the Tokyo subway sarin attack (1995), the handover of Hong Kong (1997), the end of the Sri Lanka civil war (2009), the Fukushima nuclear disaster (2011), Typhoon Haiyan (2013), the Erawan Shrine bombing (2015) and the Gorkha earthquake (2015).

-Steve has reported from dozens of other countries and territories, including Afghanistan, Argentina, Bangladesh, Bhutan, Burma, Cambodia, China, Colombia, Fiji, Finland, the Gaza Strip, Guam, Kyrgyzstan, Macau, Morocco, North Korea, New Zealand, Oman, Pakistan, Peru, Saipan, Saudi Arabia, Switzerland, Taiwan, Ukraine and Vietnam.
+Steve has reported from dozens of other countries and territories, including Afghanistan, Argentina, Bangladesh, Bhutan, Burma, Cambodia, China, Colombia, England, Fiji, Finland, the Gaza Strip, Guam, Israel, Kashmir, Kyrgyzstan, Macau, Mexico, Morocco, North Korea, New Zealand, Oman, Pakistan, Peru, Saipan, Saudi Arabia, Switzerland, Taiwan, Ukraine and Vietnam.

 His articles, columns and reviews have been published in numerous newspapers and magazines including the Far Eastern Economic Review, Harvard Summer Review, Honolulu Star-Bulletin, Japan Quarterly, Japan Times, Popular Communications, Proceedings (U.S. Naval Institute), Radio World, Shukan Bunshun, Shukan Gendai, South China Morning Post and the Wall Street Journal.